 President: Will McCauley ’07

-Will McCauley is the Director of Regulatory Affairs for the Veterinary Biologics Section of the Animal Health Institute, a D.C.-based trade association that represents the manufacturers of veterinary pharmaceuticals and biologics in the United States.
+Will McCauley, class of ’07 hails from Tyler, Texas.
+He serves as the Director of Regulatory Affairs for the Veterinary Biologics Section of the Animal Health Institute, a D.C.-based trade association that represents the manufacturers of veterinary pharmaceuticals and biologics in the United States.
 Will attended Texas A&M University where he earned his Bachelors, MBA, and DVM, finally leaving school in 2012.

 After vet school he completed a small animal rotating internship in Charlotte, NC before moving back to Texas and practicing small animal and exotic medicine in Dallas for four years.
 Will moved to the D.C. area in August of 2018 where he stays involved in numerous groups and associations.

 Andrea McGee ’11 hails from Austin, Texas, but left as fast as she could to attend Texas A&M, where she majored in political science and minored in business.
 While at Texas A&M, Andrea participated in the Danube Summer Institute, which focused on the political, economic, and strategic issues facing Europe and the broader global community.
 After graduating, Andrea moved to Houston to work for U.S. Senator John Cornyn.

 In 2015, Andrea joined Senator Cornyn’s Washington, DC staff where she handles federal grants for the state of Texas, as well as trade, transportation, and homeland security policy.